Splice has released some new sample packs with drum samples, melodies, vocals, MIDI files, and more.

 Splice subscribers can now download these sample packs and individual sounds.

-New users can get 1 month free access with 100 download credits.
-Use promo code yt2021 when signing up.
+New users can get 1 month free access to Splice by using promo code YT2021 when signing up for a plan.

 More information: Splice Sounds